 Molar pregnancy is sometimes suspected at an ultrasound examination.
 This may be a first routine scan, a scan performed because of bleeding in early pregnancy or a scan performed due to a continuing positive pregnancy test after what is believed to be a miscarriage.
 If molar pregnancy is suspected, a second opinion should be sought before informing the woman/couple of this specific suspicion.
 It is crucial that this information is communicated sensitively to the woman/couple by appropriately trained and knowledgeable staff who can provide some basic information about this condition, even at the stage of a suspected molar pregnancy.
-If not, many women/couples will seek information online, where a search will quickly bring up the word 'cancer'; this can be extremely frightening.
+If not, many women/couples will seek information online, where a search will quickly bring up the word 'cancer'.
+This can be extremely frightening so some warning of what they might see online can be helpful.
+You might also direct them to reliable patient information such as the Miscarriage Association leaflet 'Molar Pregnancy'.

 "I thought nothing could be more devastating than losing a baby, until a month later when they told me it was a partial molar pregnancy."
-Parent (Miscarriage Association 2013: 7)
+Parent (Miscarriage Association 2020: 7)

 Molar pregnancy is likely to be confirmed only after histological examination of pregnancy tissue, following surgical management of miscarriage.
 The woman may attend the hospital after receiving a letter or phone call, possibly some days or even weeks after her miscarriage, and may know little or nothing about the reason for the visit.
-She may be very shocked by the diagnosis and frightened about its implications for her health; she may find it hard to process a second piece of bad news after the original diagnosis of miscarriage; and she may be distressed by the thought of a lengthy follow-up and a delay before trying again.
+She may be very shocked by the diagnosis and frightened about its implications for her health; she may find it hard to process a second piece of bad news after the original diagnosis of miscarriage; and she may be distressed by the thought of a lengthy follow-up and a delay before trying again

-Late miscarriage
+Late miscarriage/second trimester loss

 Late miscarriage may be suspected, or more likely diagnosed at a woman's first ultrasound scan if this is carried out after 13 weeks' gestation, or any time later in the second trimester.
 It may be diagnosed or confirmed on examination or it may be clear that a complete miscarriage is in process or has completed.
 It is important that all information is communicated sensitively to the woman/couple by appropriately trained staff.
 Some women may suspect that something is wrong because of pain or bleeding, loss of symptoms or lack of fetal movement, while others might have no indication that anything is wrong.
-Some will be only too aware that they are in the process of losing their baby or that their baby has already been born.
+Some will be only too aware that they are in the process of losing their baby and some will already have delivered their baby.